-Host Organizations: LFW’s Board of Trustees holds a competitive process each year to select a legal aid program in Washington state to host the Goldmark Intern during the following summer.
-Legal aid organizations are invited to submit an Application Form.
-Application deadline was July 2016.
+Host Organizations: LFW’s Board of Trustees holds a competitive process each year to select a legal aid program in Washington State to host the Goldmark Intern during the following summer.

 2L and 3L Law Students: